CodeIntegrity/SpexFlow/README.md

 ## Warning: Huge Search Outputs

 The Code Search agent has a `bash` tool that may execute commands like `grep -r ... /repo`.
 If your `repoPath` includes build outputs (like `dist/`) or other generated/minified files, a single match can print **hundreds of KB** (minified bundles often have enormous single-line content).
-This can blow up message size and trigger “maximum context length” errors even on small repos.
+This can blow up message size and trigger "maximum context length" errors even on small repos.

 Do this instead: